-The methodology used in this study uses the continuously recorded one-second equivalent sound level (LEQ) noise levels at each of the seven measurement locations.
+The methodology used in this study uses the continuously recorded 1-second equivalent sound level (LEQ) noise levels at each of the eight measurement locations.
 From this data, different noise metrics can be calculated.
 This includes the aircraft Lmax, DNL, and the ambient levels.
-The noise monitors collect continuous 1-second data; therefore, it is possible to post-process the data and calculate different metrics of interest.
+With the collection of the 1-second data, it is possible to post-process the data and calculate different metrics of interest.
 The process of calculating noise events from this data uses a floating threshold methodology, which allows for the measurement and identification of lower noise-level aircraft events.
 The parameters are adjustable and can be modified to recalculate noise events from raw data any time in the future.